Maximizing Asynchronicity in Event-based Neural Networks

-On DVS128-Gesture, the encoder is pretrained on event sequences of length 8192 with batch size 32 and Adam optimizer \cite{kingma2014adam} with learning rate 0.001.
-It takes around 10 hours to train 100 epochs with an RTX 3090 GPU.
-We use EC and TS for MRP and EC for NRP as SSL targets.
-Calculating the loss of the predictions and targets at every individual event would demand prohibitive GPU memory.
-To mitigate this, we divide the event sequence into chunks of length \(T_{\text{chunk}} = 512\), and calculate the loss only at the end of each chunk.
-On N-Cars, the encoder is pretrained with a sequence length of 512 and chunk length 16 with batch size 32 and learning rate 0.001.
+On DVS128-Gesture, the encoder is pretrained on event sequences of length 8192 with batch size 32 and Adam optimizer \citep{kingma2014adam} with learning rate 0.001.
+It takes 10 hours to train 100 epochs with an RTX 3090 GPU.
+On N-Cars, the encoder is pretrained with a sequence length of 512 with batch size 32 and learning rate 0.001.
 It takes 1 hour to train 20 epochs on an RTX 3090 GPU.
-We use EC and TS for MRP and EC for NRP as well.
-To balance the multi-task losses, we use uncertainty weights \cite{kendall2018multi}.
-The details of SSL objectives are given in Appendix \ref{appendix:ssl}.
+We use EC and TS for MRP and EC for NRP as the target.
+To balance the multi-task losses, we use uncertainty weights \citep{kendall2018multi}.
+The details of loss items are given in Appendix \ref{appendix:ssl}.